anon-blue/anon.blue/README.txt

  with the manufacturer for driver updates.
 Try changing video
  adapters.

-Check with your hardware vendor
+Check with your hardware vendor for any BIOS updates.
+Disable
+BIOS memory options such as caching or shadowing, F you need
+to use Safe hode to